Skip to Content

 22. Have basic language skills of the countries you visit

-Most people have at least basic English skills, and you will get quite far with a hand gesture and body language.
-Nevertheless, learn basic words in the language of the countries you are visiting.
+Most people have at least basic English skills, and you will get quite far with hand gestures and body language.
+Nevertheless, learn basic words in the language of the countries you visit.

 People will highly appreciate it if you can say at least “Hello” and “Goodbye” in their language.